tsmanner/terrasa-private/planning.md

 |-----|--------
 |   1 | A barrier appears as you take a step that you collide with, like walking into a screen door you didn't notice, except it disappears when you take a step back
 |   2 | DC 13 DEX or slip, fall prone and slide to next square
 |   3 | DC 13 WIS or charmed for 1 round and compelled to leap back and look into the previous room for a second.
-You could have *sworn* you left something in there for a second.
+You could have *sworn* you left something in there...
 |   4 | DC 13 CON or 1d4 poison damage, poisoned for one move (disadvantage on next skill check)
 |   5 | DC 13 INT or you're *convinced* the floor is starting to split open beneath your feet (as with <a href="https://www.dndbeyond.com/spells/{{ 'Phantasmal Force' | downcase | split: ' ' | join: '-' }}">Phantasmal Force</a>)
 |   6 | DC 13 STR as an unknown force impacts your side, trying to shove you 5' to the left.
 If in a6, a fail is 1d6 bludgeoning damage instead.
 |   7 | DC 13 CHA or 1 round <a href="https://www.dndbeyond.com/spells/{{ 'Banish' | downcase | split: ' ' | join: '-' }}">Banish</a> to the Astral Plane.
-|   8 | You're blinded while standing on this square, roll 1d4 to determine the direction you move on your next round.
+|   8 | You're blinded while standing on this square, DC 13 INT to work out your orientation, on a fail roll 1d4 to determine the direction you move on your next round.
 1/2/3/4 -> N/S/E/W

 #### Chamber 3